akwenske/CutE-FSI/README.md

 *.prm: Parameter files for running different sets of configurations<br>
 include: folder with header *.h files<br>
 source: folder with source *.cc files<br>
+[cute-fsi.h](include/cute-fsi.h): Definition of parameters and functions for the actual main implementation of our method<br>
+[cute-fsi.cc](source/cute-fsi.h): Actual implementation of the CutFEM ghost penalty method for Fully Eulerian Fluid-Structure Interaction<br>

 ## Contributing